Avanti West Coast: Background

-In November 2016, the Department for Transport (DfT) announced that the InterCity West Coast franchise would be superseded by the West Coast Partnership (WCP).
+In November 2016, the Department for Transport (DfT) announced that the InterCity West Coast franchise, which was held by Virgin Trains from 1997 to 2019, would be superseded by the West Coast Partnership (WCP).
 The principal change of the WCP was the inclusion of the High Speed 2 (HS2) services, then envisioned to start around 2026.
 Accordingly, the DfT required that bidders have experience in operating high-speed trains and the associated infrastructure, which led to all tendering parties either being, or partnering with, an existing high-speed operator.

 During June 2017, the DfT announced that three consortia had been shortlisted to bid for the franchise: